Merow et al. (2013) provides a very thorough introduction to Maxent modeling, and especially to what the various settings mean and how to set them.

 Guisan et al. (2017) doesn't mention clamping at all.
 Instead, they recommend explicitly identifying non-analog environments and excluding them from the projection; or at least, identifying them clearly and giving them due consideration in the interpretation of the results.

-Multivariate Environmental Similarity Surfaces, Elith et al. (2010), provide a way to identify non-analog environments, and to quantify the extent to which they differ from environments in the training area.
+Multivariate Environmental Similarity Surfaces, Elith, Kearney, et al. (2010), provide a way to identify non-analog environments, and to quantify the extent to which they differ from environments in the training area.
 The functions

 ecospat::ecospat.mess can be used to calculate MESS values.
 MESS is typically applied in geographic space.

-The ecospat package also provides functions to contrast environmental conditions between training and projection regions in E-space.
+Broennimann et al. (2012) presents and approach to contrast environmental conditions between training and projection regions in E-space.
 E-space and G-space provide complementary views of the niche.
-E-space shows the environmental distribution of a species in the context of all possible environmental combinations; G-space shows the distribution of the species, constrained to environmental conditions that actually exist in the landscape.
+E-space shows the environmental distribution of a species in the context of all possible environmental combinations; G-space shows the geographic distribution of the species, constrained to environmental conditions that actually exist in the landscape.
+This analysis applies the

 COUE framework (centroid, overlap, underfilling and expansion).